rspamd/rspamd/doc/markdown/migration.md

 ### Protocol changes

-Rspamd now uses `HTTP` protocols for all operations, therefore an additional client library is unlikely needed.
-The fallback to old `spamc` protocol has also been implemented automatically to be compatible with `rmilter` and other software that uses `rspamc` protocol.
+rspamd now uses `HTTP` protocols for all operations, therefore an additional client library is unlikely to be needed.
+The fallback to the old `spamc` protocol has also been implemented to be automatically compatible with `rmilter` and other software that uses the `rspamc` protocol.